xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution1.md

  - Once we have more than one 0 in-degree city, we know it's impossible to find such a path to visit all cities.
 The program terminates.
  - We remove the selected city from our map and deduct the in-degree of the cities being directed by one.
  - Then we choose the cities with 0 in-degree from them.
-Based on the lemma 2, here must be at least one city to be choosen.
+Based on the lemma 2, here must be at least one city to be chosen.
  - Repeat the procedures until we traverse all cities or terminated in procedure 1.
  - These procedures cost $O(m + n)$ time.